-In the commercial vehicle segment, Nikola will generate bulk of the demand for CV e-axle in US as it has 9,000+ pre-orders for its long haul, fuel cell electric truck by 2025.Also, we see stronger demand from LCV segment.
+In the commercial vehicle segment, Nikola will generate bulk of the demand for CV e-axle in US as it has 14,000+ pre-orders for its long haul, fuel cell electric truck as of Feb 2020..Also, we see stronger demand from LCV segment.
 As city planning authorities tighten the noose on urban CO2 emissions, the LCVs used for last mile distribution will be electrified first.
 Dana is already working with Workhorse to create last mile delivery EV platform and supplying Dongfeng in China with e-axles.
 We expect many more collaborations in coming years.

 |Sl no||OEM||Vehicle type||Mass production timeline||E-Axle Remarks|

 |2||Thomas Built||Electric School bus||2021||No|